FeatureBaseDB/featurebase-docs/help-on-help/local-build/local-build-with-docker.md

 NOTE: Changes to configuration files such as `/_config.yml` are not loaded while the site is up.

-* Open a terminal and `cd` to your `featurebase-installation` directory
-* Run the following command:
+* Run the the following in the `/featurebase-docs` directory:

 ```
 docker compose up serve